Adding alchemical variables to metadynamics to enhance sampling in free energy calculations: Results and discussion

-The purpose of System 2 is to demonstrate the difference in the configurational sampling between alchemical metadynamics with or without the introduction of the configurational bias.
-As a consequence, in both 1D alchemical metadynamics simulations, the accumulation of one-dimensional alchemical biases allowed the system to freely sample all the intermediate states (see Figure S6).
+The purpose of the second system is to demonstrate the difference in the configurational sampling between alchemical metadynamics with or without the introduction of configurational bias.
+As a consequence, in 1D alchemical metadynamics starting from either torsional metastable states, the accumulation of one-dimensional alchemical biases allowed the system to freely sample all the intermediate states (see Figure S4).
 However, such biases did not facilitate the compensation of the free energy wells along the torsional direction.
 With the lack of direct biases in the torsional direction, the interconversion of the two isomers became the slowest degree of freedom that trapped the system.
-Accordingly, it can be seen in Figure \ref{dihedral_A_B}A that 1D alchemical metadynamics failed to sample both metastable states regardless of which torsional state the simulation was initialized at.
+Accordingly, it can be seen in Figure \ref{dihedral_A_B}A that 1D alchemical metadynamics failed to sample both metastable states regardless of which torsional state the simulation was initialized in.
 This insufficient sampling of the torsional space caused the dependence of the estimated solvation free energy on the starting torsional metastable state.
-Specifically, the solvation free energies estimated by 1D alchemical metadynamics starting from State A and State B were 0.707 $\pm$ 0.032 $\text{k}_{\text{B}}\text{T}$ and -0.232 $\pm$ 0.033 $\text{k}_{\text{B}}\text{T}$ (see Figure \ref{sys2_df_results}), respectively.
+Specifically, the solvation free energies estimated by 1D alchemical metadynamics starting from State A and State B were 0.649 $\pm$ 0.030 $\text{k}_{\text{B}}\text{T}$ and -0.381 $\pm$ 0.029 $\text{k}_{\text{B}}\text{T}$ (see Figure \ref{sys2_df_results}), respectively.
 As either simulation failed to account for the potential energy contribution of the other metastable state, the free energy estimates were statistically inconsistent with each other.